AbduazizZiyodov/google-it/README.md

 Bot Usage:

-After username of your bot, write some search term:
+After the username of your bot, write some search terms:
 ![BOT_USAGE_1](screenshots/1.PNG)

-If search is done , you can see inline message from bot.
+If search is done , you can see an inline message from the bot.
 Then you should click it and search results will be sent in your chat.

 ![BOT_USAGE_2](screenshots/2.PNG)